 4.Open the ARII Report and load the User Report.

 5.Run the ARII Report and export the results to an Excel file, which will be generated from ARII_B30_template.xlsm.

 Report parameter files are external (*.xml) files stored locally for future use.
+User Report parameters can be saved as a *.xml file and opened in any database.
 The top report toolbar provides easy access to existing local report parameter files, and options to load and save new files (see image below).

 1.Select input parameters.

 3.Enter the file name when prompted.

 4.Review the directory location and change, if desired.

 Once the report parameters are saved, the name will display and it will be available in the Parameter files drop-down list for this report (see screenshot above).
 The list populates from the Current Working Folder as defined in EQuIS Professional Options (default = .Documents\My EQuIS Work\[database]\facility_name]); parameter files saved elsewhere are not available from the drop-down menu.

 If the user changes any parameter(s) in the currently loaded parameter file, that file name will be removed from display, since it is no longer representative of the selected parameters.

 1.Select the report from the Parameter files drop-down menu.
 Alternatively, use the Load selections button (folder icon) to the left to open a file from a directory other than the Current Working Folder for EQuIS Professional.
 Note the Load option is not currently linked to the Parameter files menu, so the field clears when this option is used to open parameter files.